ArieGato/serilog-sinks-rabbitmq/README.md

 ## Configuration via code

-There are multiple ways for configuring the RabbitMqSink with the release of v3.0.0
+There are multiple ways for configuring the RabbitMQSink with the release of v3.0.0

 ```csharp
 Log.Logger = new LoggerConfiguration()